kellishaver/Hexarover/STL Files/Universal Mounts/README.md

 The TPU Band fit should be snug, but not so tight that removing it risks breaking the band.

 It is recommended not to run the rover without the bands in place, as this can cause mounted parts to loosen over time due to vibration, potentially resulting in damage to the sensor unit.

+An optional TPU vibrationd dampener is also provided and can be placed between the mount's base and the top chassis, should you want to mount particularly sensetive parts.